isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-“Scoring goals” to advance research that treat childhood blood cancers.md

 patients according to their risk profile and disease severity as a key consideration as part of the treatment plan.
-For patients assessed to be non-high-risk, a three-drug induction regimen was prescribed for these patients.
-The effort led to an improvement in six-year event-free survival at 80%, with an overall survival of 88%.
+For patients assessed to be non-high-risk, a three-drug induction regimen was prescribed for these patients.</p>
+<p>The effort led to an improvement in six-year event-free survival at 80%,
+with an overall survival of 88%.
 The study showed that treatment could be appropriately tailored to disease risk, and that an anthracycline-free induction strategy did not compromise outcome for the majority of patients.
 The study also led to a follow-up trial MASPORE ALL 2010 to optimise the treatment plan for patients in the high-risk group.</p>